 I will continue to upload pictures of my collection so please check back periodically for new additions to my showroom.
 I want to thank all the great TC members here who have helped me in one way or the other over the years by answering questions, giving me advice, and offering rare parts for sale.
-I NO LONGER HAVE ACCESS TO MANAGE MY 'FOX FANATICS' S.I.G.
+PLEASE FEEL FREE TO CHECK OUT AND JOIN MY 'FOX FANATICS' S.I.G.
 OR 'SUPERSHOT' S.I.G.
-BUT THE NEW SITE WILL AUTOMATICALLY ADD YOU IF REQUESTED SO FEEL FREE TO JOIN.
 Thanks.